 Information you give to us or we collect about you

-The information you give us or we collect about you may include your name, address, private and corporate e-mail address and phone number, financial information, compliance documentation and references verifying your qualifications and experience and your right to work in the United Kingdom, curriculum vitae and photograph, links to your professional profiles available in the public domain e.g. LinkedIn.
+The information you give us or we collect about you may include your name, address, private and corporate e-mail address and phone number, financial information, compliance documentation and references verifying your qualifications and experience and your right to work in the United Kingdom, curriculum vitae and photograph, links to your professional profiles available in the public domain e.g. LinkedIn or job seeking websites.

 Information we collect about you when you visit our website

 With regard to each of your visits to our site we will automatically collect the following information:

 Technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information if applicable, browser type and version, page interaction information and any phone number used to contact us.

 This is information we obtain about you from other sources such as LinkedIn, corporate websites, job board websites, online CV libraries, your business card and personal recommendations.
 In this case we will inform you, by sending you this privacy notice, within a maximum of 30 days of collecting the data of the fact we hold personal data about you, the source the personal data originates from and whether it came from publicly accessible sources, and for what purpose we intend to retain and process your personal data.

 We are working closely with third parties including companies within our Group, business partners, sub-contractors in technical, professional, payment and other services, analytics providers, search information providers, credit reference agencies, and professional advisors.
 We may receive information about you from them for the purposes of our recruitment services and ancillary support services.